green-fox-academy/kolekd/README.md

 ## Introduction
-My name is Daniel Kolek and this my repository used for storing any work done under the wings of the Green Fox Academy coding bootcamp.
+My name is Daniel Kolek, I'd like to pursue a career in programming.
+This my repository used for storing any work done under the wings of the Green Fox Academy coding bootcamp.

 ## Links: